gabedvdsn/FESStateSystem/README.md

 ![Screenshot 2024-11-25 225720](https://github.com/user-attachments/assets/3d5dfb33-f1c4-423a-baac-cabdc53ec921)

 #### Actor Targets
-By assigning an inherited script, it's meaningful name is derived and assigned in the `Actor Target` field.
+By assigning an inherited script, its meaningful name is derived and assigned in the `Actor Target` field.
 This can be changed manually.
 ![Screenshot 2024-11-25 225840](https://github.com/user-attachments/assets/3d3b9262-fd0c-45c5-b018-457d24a1dc83)

 And that is it!
 Hit `Create State` and the script will automatically be created at the desired path.